belledame1047/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3 he path to success is to take massive, determined action Create a script that counts the number of directories in the Create a script that lists environment variables
+3 he path to success is to take massive, determined action Create a script that counts the number of directories in the Create a script that lists environment variables Create a script that lists all local variables and environment variables, and function